Tenda-M/Bake-Boutique/README.md

 - The application was deployed using Heroku, and the database was configured with PostgreSQL.
 - Cloudinary was integrated to manage image uploads for recipes.

-The following steps for creating and configuring a new Python workspace and API credentials have been informed by and adapted from the Python walkthrough project 'Recipe Haven' by [Code Institute's](https://codeinstitute.net/ie/).
-Please ensure each step is applicable to your project requirements and adjust the provided data accordingly.
+The following steps for creating and configuring a new Python workspace and API credentials have been informed by and adapted from the walkthrough project by [Code Institute's](https://codeinstitute.net/ie/).
+Please ensure each step is applicable to my project requirements and adjust the provided data accordingly.

 ### Creating a new repository
 <details open>